3dgopnik/comfyui-arena-suite/docs/en/nodes.md

 - Dashboard, Manager, Trim, StatsEx.

 ## Utils
-- GetActiveWorkflow, Stats, Config (with size and path filters).
+- GetActiveWorkflow, Stats, Config (with size and path filters), Refresh Workflow.

 Please refer to the Russian reference `../ru/nodes.md` for details and examples.